rememberSoftwares/yacana/README.md

 task2.agent.history.pretty_print()
 ```

 Let's decompose the graph piece by piece.
 There are two columns: one for Agent1's point of view and one for Agent's 2 point of view.
 Like in any conversation, each speaker has its own point of view.
-This is why you shouldn't rely only on the debugging logs only but also print each Agent's History.
+This is why you shouldn't rely on the debugging logs only but also print each Agent's History.
 * In line 1 we have the blue messages which are the initial 2 `Task(...)` that were given to the GroupSolve (We summarized the prompts so that they fit the graph a bit better)
 * In line 2 we have the AI answers to the prompts of line 1.
 What's very interesting here is that each initial prompt is solved by their respective Agent and isn't shared between them!
 This means that Agent2 doesn't know what Agent1's task is and vice versa.
 This is important because it must be taken into account when writing the prompt for the second Task.
   * In our example the Task2's prompt starts with *"You will have access to a list of numbers. ..."*.
 This demonstrates the importance of using the future because when this task is solved it won't know that there is any list whatsoever.